ChimeHQ/SwiftTreeSitter/Sources/SwiftTreeSitter/Documentation.docc/SwiftTreeSitter.md

 ## Overview

 SwiftTreeSitter attempts to map the [tree-sitter](https://tree-sitter.github.io/) C API very closely.
 It differs in two significant ways.
 First, it tries to use Swift/Foundation types when possible.
-And, it offers a much more featureful version of the ``QueryCursor`` object, ``ResolvingQueryCursor``.
-In all other respects, its best to refer to the C API for details and documentation.
+And, it offers a query resolution system based around ``ResolvingQueryMatchSequence``.

+In all other respects, it's best to refer to the C API for details and documentation.

 ## Topics